Complex-valued Iris Recognition Network: Experimental results

 \subsection{Comparison with Handcrafted Features}

-We first compare the proposed recognition approach with handcrafted approaches.
-The major advantage of handcrafted features compared with deep learning features is no requirement for training and fast computation, which is the best fit for mobile and embedded applications.
-However, for applications such as large-scale identification systems running on high-end computing infrastructure, the recognition accuracy could be of more interest than the computation cost.
-This section is designed to investigate how much performance can be lifted by the proposed complex-valued data-driven features.
+We next compare the proposed method with handcrafted approaches.
+The major advantage of handcrafted features compared to deep learning features is fast computation and no requirement for training, which is beneficial for mobile and embedded applications.
+However, for applications such as large-scale identification systems running on high-end computing infrastructure, the recognition accuracy may be of more interest than the computation cost.
+The experiments in this section are designed to investigate how much performance can be leveraged by the proposed complex-valued data-driven features.

-We compare with the classic IrisCode, its phase-based derivatives: DCT-based \cite{irisPhaseDCT} and DFT-based \cite{irisPhaseDFT}, and a state-of-the-art non-phase-based handcrafted features Ordinal features \cite{irisOrdinalMeasures}.
-As reviewed in Section 2, in the IrisCode algorithm, Daugman relied on non-linear encoding of the phase information extracted from the Gabor complex domain with a binarization scheme \cite{DaugmanFirstPaper,Daugman07}.
-We fine-tune two main parameters $\lambda, \sigma$ by a grid search for the best performance on the experimental datasets.
+We compare with the classic IrisCode, its phase-based derivatives (DCT-based \cite{irisPhaseDCT} and DFT-based \cite{irisPhaseDFT}), and a state-of-the-art non-phase-based Ordinal features \cite{irisOrdinalMeasures}.
+As reviewed in Section 2, the IrisCode algorithm relied on non-linear encoding of the phase information extracted from the Gabor complex domain using a binarization scheme \cite{DaugmanFirstPaper,Daugman07}.
+We implemented the algorithm based on Daugman’s original papers \cite{DaugmanFirstPaper,Daugman07}, and used recent papers \cite{IrisFCN,IrisFCNMaskRCNN} to optimize the parameters for the highest potential performance and comparable experimental settings.
+We employ a bank of $M=40$ Gabor filters with 5 wavelengths and 8 orientations.
+For a fair comparison, similar to \cite{irisOrdinalMeasures, IrisFCN}, we employ 72 ordinal filters.
+Other parameters are fine-tuned by a grid search for the best performance on the experimental datasets.

 For intra-dataset comparison, experiments are performed on the ND-CrossSensor-2013 dataset.
 The proposed complex iris networks with different backbones are first trained to learn a feature representation using the train set.
 Once the deep networks have been trained, they are employed to perform recognition on the test set.
 Since the handcrafted approaches do not require training, they are directly employed to perform recognition on the test set.
-The performance of the handcrafted features and complex iris networks with various backbones on the test set is illustrated in Figure~\ref{fig:comparisonHandcraftedA} and the intra-dataset column of Table~\ref{tab:comparison}.
-Compared with an $EER$ of $1.87\%$ of the classic IrisCode, the best complex iris network achieves an $EER$ of $0.69\%$, which translates to a reduction in EER of $63\%$.
+The performance of the handcrafted features and complex iris networks with various backbones on the test set is illustrated in Fig.~\ref{fig:comparisonHandcraftedA} and the intra-dataset column of Table~\ref{tab:comparison}.
+Compared to an EER of $1.67\%$ for the classic IrisCode, the best complex iris network achieves an EER of $0.66\%$, which translates to a reduction in EER of $60\%$.